Acute accent: History

 An early precursor of the acute accent was the apex, used in Latin inscriptions to mark long vowels.

+The acute accent was first used in French in 1530 by Geoffroy Tory, the royal printer.

 Pitch

 Ancient Greek

 The acute accent was first used in the polytonic orthography of Ancient Greek, where it indicated a syllable with a high pitch.
 In Modern Greek, a stress accent has replaced the pitch accent, and the acute marks the stressed syllable of a word.
 The Greek name of the accented syllable was and is ὀξεῖα (oxeîa, Modern Greek oxía) "sharp" or "high", which was calqued (loan-translated) into Latin as acūta "sharpened".

 Stress

 The acute accent marks the stressed vowel of a word in several languages: